xmhbbovru/multilingual-multimerge/README.md

 to gather tables of timing data, analyze and plot, to see how fast the various versions run and how well the fitted formulas for time match the data.

+make all runs make all for all the individual languages; likewise for make clean.
+Testing, not extensive, was done with GNU Make 3.81.

-These were tested on an IBM Thinkpad SL510, 8 GB RAM, 64 bit Lubuntu 12.10.
+Tested on an IBM Thinkpad SL510, 8 GB RAM, 64 bit Lubuntu 12.10.

 I'd be happy to hear from you.
 My [website](http://www.zulazon.com) has a contact form.